The Difference Between Public & Private Companies

 The stock market, like the economy, works in cycles.
 There are periods of growth and periods of decline.
 However, over the long-term, the stock market has always rebounded from downturns and grown to surpass its prior highs.

-bull market is when companies are growing, investors are excited and buying stocks, and the market is increasing in value.
+A bull market is when companies are growing, investors are excited and buying stocks, and the market is increasing in value.

 Stock market investors can get bucked off just like bull riders!